 Our keyboards ship to most countries in the world.
 We use UPS, DHL and TNT to get your keyboards to you quickly and safely.
 We ship from Taiwan.
 We cannot ship to P.O.
 Boxes.

 Shipping for keyboards is free, woohoo!
-This is courier shipping to anywhere in the world, fast and fully tracked.
+This is courier shipping, fast and fully tracked.

 If you're ordering from the US, there are no import duties (that's thanks to US regulations).

 If you're ordering from the EU, the government requires you to pay customs and handling charges.
 Commonly, the local shipping company will collect these fees upon arrival.
 We cannot estimate or charge these fees in advance, nor do we control them.
 These charges are unrelated to the shipping charge.

 If you're ordering from Canada, the government requires you to pay sales tax at the time of purchase, and you must pay sales tax again when you receive your keyboard, since we ship your order from Taiwan by another company.
 The courier will also charge for handling around $11 CAD.
 We will refund the second sales tax charge, but not the handling charges from the courier.
 For us to refund the second sales tax charge, please send us a copy of the receipt from the courier.